dinokukic/indx/README.md

 Once you do that, you will need to [create a service account](https://console.developers.google.com/iam-admin/serviceaccounts).
 Download the JSON key file from the service account and save it in the same directory as this repository and rename it to _key_file.json_

-To verify the ownership of the website, you will need to add the service account as a delegated owner in the Google Search Console.
+To verify the ownership of the website, you will need to add the service account as a delegated owner to the Google Search Console.

 ### Prerequisites
 - Python 3.*